AviBoter/MailService/app/README.md

 * app-stack - the main app stack.
 * UserPoolStack - an AWS Cognito userpool to enable user based subscribtion rather a public endpoint (in my todo list).
 * EmailServiceStack - a stack contains all emailService related resources.

+Note: authorizer are disable in order to allow easy testing process.